C-Otto/rebalance-lnd/README.md

 ### Fee Limit

-As an alternative to `--fee-factor` (which is the default, with a value of 1), you can also specify an absolute fee limit using `--fee-limit`.
+Unrelated to `--fee-factor` (which is the default, with a value of 1), you can also specify an absolute fee limit using `--fee-limit`.
 If you decide to do so, only routes that cost up to the given number (in satoshis) are considered.